TiewKH/mysql-docker-dummy/README.md

 # MySQL Docker Dummy
-This repository will spin up a Docker container on your local machine for testing your applications.
+This repository will spin up a MySQL Docker container populated with some dummy data on your local machine for testing your applications using Docker Compose.
+You can easily add and remove SQL scripts to change the dummy data.
 The main source of reference and inspiration for this repo comes from this [awesome post](https://towardsdatascience.com/how-to-run-mysql-using-docker-ed4cebcd90e4
 ) by Mahbub Zaman.

 # User Guide